2009 Six-red World Championship

-The 2009 Six-red World Championship (styled the 888sport.com 6Red World Championship, among other spellings, for sponsorship and marketing purposes) was a six-red snooker tournament that took place between 14 and 18 December 2009 at the INEC in Killarney, Republic of Ireland.
+The 2009 Six-red World Championship (styled the 888sport.com 6Red World Championship, among other spellings, for sponsorship and marketing purposes) was a six-red snooker tournament that took place between 14 and 18 December 2009 at the INEC in Killarney, Ireland.
 The tournament was sponsored by online bookmaker 888sport.

 The field of 118 players were divided into twenty groups of five and three groups of six.
 Twenty-eight competitors were on the 2009/2010 professional Main Tour.
 During the tournament Michael White compiled the fastest 75 maximum break in the group stage with 2 minutes and 28 seconds.

 Mark Davis won in the final 6–3 against Mark Williams.